 In 2016, Congress passed the 21st Century Cures Act, which expands plan options for those with ESRD.
-The new law allows individuals with ESRD to be eligible for Medicare Advantage plans, starting January 1, 2021.
+Starting on January 1, 2021, the new law allowed individuals with ESRD to be eligible for Medicare Advantage plans.

 If you also qualify for an SNP, though, you might still prefer the coverage this type of plan provides.
 Before open enrollment, review the different plans available in your area and choose the one that best fits your coverage needs and financial situation.

 SNPs are designed to provide health insurance coverage to people who are eligible for Medicare and meet at least one of the following criteria:

 - You have a disabling or chronic disease or medical condition.